Joe Dudek

 Dudek finished his collegiate career with ten school records.
 He holds the NCAA record for career 100-yard rushing games (30) and games with two or more touchdowns (24).
 Plymouth State went 37–6 during his time there, reaching the Eastern College Athletic Conference playoffs twice and earning their first-ever NCAA playoff appearance.
-To this date, his jersey is the only one that Plymouth State has retired.
+Dudek's number 22 was the first to be retired at Plymouth State College.

 Dudek played two games for the Denver Broncos in 1987 (during the 1987 NFL players' strike), rushing for 154 yards and two touchdowns.

 Dudek was elected to the College Football Hall of Fame in 1997.
 He lives in Auburn, New Hampshire, with his wife and their two children, working for Southern Wine & Spirits.

-His son, Joey, plays ice hockey at Boston College and was drafted 152nd overall in the 2014 NHL Entry Draft by the New Jersey Devils.
+His son, Joey, plays ice hockey at Boston College and was selected 152nd overall in the 2014 NHL Entry Draft by the New Jersey Devils.